 I completely understand the emotions that surround death.
 I've been there.
-After my father passed, I felt so guilty.
-I wondered if he really knew how much I loved him.
-I had been there earlier in the day, but I wasn't there when he actually "died" and I felt terrible.
-There was a memorial service for him and I honestly didn't think that I would make it through.
+After my father passed I felt terrible guilt, wondering if he really knew how much I loved him.
+I had been there earlier, but I wasn't there when he actually passed and I felt terrible.
 I completely believed in "death" for most of my life.

-Yet....I always felt that I was missing a big "piece of the puzzle" and I began to look for the truth about how the Universe works.
-I've listened to psychics, brain experts, quantum physicists, spiritual leaders and more.
-Recently, I began listening to a number of channeled messages which include Archangel Michael, Archangel Gabriel, Jesus and the Pleiadians.
-Humans and aliens alike will tell you that death does not exist.
-Quantum physics tells us that everything in the Universe is energy and energy can never "die", it can only change form.
+Yet....I always felt that I was missing something and I began to look for the truth about how the Universe works.
+I've listened to psychics, brain experts, quantum physicists, spiritual leaders and channelers.
+Every one of them has proven to me that death does not exist.

-Now I'm not saying that you shouldn't miss your loved ones.
+I'm not saying that you shouldn't miss your loved ones.
 I still miss my dad and now my mom very much.
-Mourning is a process that we need to go through.
+Mourning is a process that humans need to go through.
 It's an emotional release and there is absolutely nothing wrong with that.

 We have been taught that when the human body dies, that's it.
-Death is the end.
-But your human body is only a vessel being used by your soul here on this planet.
+But your human body is only a vessel being used by your soul, here on this planet.
 Your body is NOT the real you.
 Your consciousness is the real you.

 Non-physical consciousness is here with you all the time.

-Now they don't watch you every moment of everyday.
-I hate to disappoint you, but they really have better things to do.
-They do love you, because love is now their total state of "being".
-They absolutely care about the major events in your life, like a new child, grandchild, change in career or a new house.
+Don't worry, they don't watch you every moment of everyday.
+I hate to disappoint you, but they really have better things to do now.
+They do love you, because love is now their total existence.
+They still care about the major events in your life, like a new child, grandchild, change in career or a new house.
 They know what's going on, but you can rest easy that they don't care if you're sitting on the toilet or weeding your garden.

-I just heard this the other day and found it very interesting.
-I was listening to someone channel a higher dimensional being.
-They said that if everyone would just stop being so afraid of death, it would be seamless.
-There is no gap between the last breath of the human body and the return to your light body.
-If you didn't have any fear whatsoever, you would just leave your human body and go about your business, as if nothing even happened.
+It's my understanding, that if everyone would just stop being so afraid of death, it would be seamless.
+There would be no gap between the last breath of the human body and the return to your light body, which is your natural state.
+If you don't have fear, you will just leave your human body and go about your business, as if nothing even happened.

-When my mom got sick, I promised her that, she could stay in her own house.
-She had cancer that was spreading and at the age of 93, she wasn't going to get better.
-I really don't think that she wanted to get better, because my dad died 20 years earlier.
-She was tired of being alone.
-I had a job at the time, so taking care of her, my own family and working, was a bit hectic.
+When my mom got sick, I promised her that she could stay in her home.
+She had cancer and at 93, she wasn't going to get better.
+I really don't think that she wanted to stay.
+My dad died 20 years earlier and she was tired of being alone.

-One night, I fell asleep on the couch.
+One night, during that time, I fell asleep on the couch.
 At around 3 a.m. a voice said.
 "Hi!
 Barb".
-It was like someone was right next to me, yet my husband was sound asleep in the bedroom.
-About a week later, it happened again around the same time.
-I know it was my dad, because he is the only man who has ever called me Barb, instead of Barbara.
-I believe that he was just letting me know that he was ready for mom to cross over.
+It was like someone was standing right next to me, yet my husband was sound asleep in the bedroom.
+About a week later, it happened again.
+I know that it was my dad, because he's the only man who has ever called me Barb, instead of Barbara.
+I believe that he was just letting me know that he was waiting for her.

 The whole situation with my mom, was quite different than with my dad.
 This sounds cruel, but some of it was pretty funny.
-About a week before she passed, she kept telling me about a little boy playing with her oxygen and how she yelled at him a number of times.
+About a week before she passed, she kept telling me about a little boy playing with her oxygen and how she yelled at him a number of times to leave it alone.
 According to the psychic, James Van Praagh, that little boy was a "joy guide" sent to keep her company.
-I love my mom very much, but only she would get pissed off at a "joy guide".
+Don't get me wrong, I love my mom very much, but only she would get pissed off at a "joy guide".

 She would also be moaning and groaning in obvious pain, then suddenly she would open her eyes, smile and say hello to someone.
-Mostly, it was her 4 brothers and sisters, until she got to Dave.
-By this time, my sister was there and she asked who Dave was.
+Most of the time, it was her 4 brothers and sisters, until she got to Dave.
+By this time, my sister was there and she asked me who Dave was.
 I didn't know.
 We don't have any relatives named Dave.
 Of course that led to possibilities of the mailman, the UPS guy, and all kinds of crazy stuff.
-To this day, we still haven't figured out who Dave is.

 The point is that I absolutely KNOW that death does not exist.
 If you still have doubts, please look into it further.
-I promise you that it is not the end.
+I promise you that it's not the end.